Your Pay Monthly Mobile Agreement

 (c) we increase our Charges in a way that would allow you to end the Agreement under paragraph 5.4 and/or 5.5; or

-(d) we change the terms of this Agreement to your significant disadvantage (which for the avoidance of doubt shall not include an increase in Charges for Additional Services, or an increase in Charges which would not give you a corresponding right to terminate under paragraphs 5.2, 5.3 or 5.4 (a) and (b)).
+(d) we change the terms of this Agreement to your significant disadvantage (which for the avoidance of doubt shall not include an increase in Charges for Additional Services, or an increase in Charges as set out in paragraphs 5.2, 5.3 or 5.4 (a) and (b)).

-10. Important - your right to change your mind about the Services Agreement and Equipment
+10. Important - your right to change your mind about the Service Agreement and Equipment

-10.1 Unless we've said otherwise and if you purchased your Service directly from us (rather than one of our distributors), you can cancel this Service Agreement before the end of the 14 day Change-Your-Mind Period.
-This is in addition to any statutory or regulatory rights you may have.
-It applies as long as you give us notice within this period either by returning your SIM Card to any O2 shop or by calling customer services.
-Check our Website, ask in an O2 shop or call customer services for details of our Change-Your-Mind Period.
+- 10.1 Unless we've said otherwise and if you purchased your Service directly from us (rather than one of our distributors), you can cancel this Service Agreement before the end of the 14 day Change-Your-Mind Period from the day after you receive your SIM Card.
+This is in addition to any statutory rights you may have.
+It applies as long as you give us notice within this period either by returning your SIM Card to any O2 shop or by calling customer service.
+Check our Website, ask in an O2 shop or call customer service for details of our Change-Your-Mind Period.

 II - The Equipment Agreement